Ready1337/Learning-Selenium/README.md

     <li>Few words about frameworks for Page Object Model</li>
 </ul>

-### As a result of the course, valuable skills in writing tests using Selenium were obtained, which found their application in the next test project:
+### As a result of the course, valuable skills in writing automated tests using Selenium were obtained, which found their application in the next test project:
 https://github.com/Ready1337/Page_Object_Model_test